-Angular 8/7 CLI Tutorial: Installing & Mastering Angular CLI
+Angular 9 Examples & Tutorial: Installing & Mastering Angular CLI 9

-In this Angular 8 tutorial, you'll be learning how to install and use Angular CLI 8 (the latest version as of this writing) to create Angular applications and different constructs like modules, services, components and pipes etc.
+In this tutorial, you'll be learning how to install and use Angular CLI 9 (the latest pre-release version as of this writing) to create Angular applications and different constructs like modules, services, components and pipes etc.

 In order to follow this tutorial, you'll need to have a development environment ready for front-end development with Angular.